Skip to main content

 You can’t tell from a photograph what type of fabric is being used.
 You will need to ask what’s being used.
 You want to hear that they are using a high quality 100% cotton quilting material.
 For example, a great fabric is Robert Kaufman Kona Cotton solids.
 This is what we have been using for years.

 A quick hint: the cheaper a quilt is, the more likely lower quality material will be used.
 This is because when quilt makers price their quilts based on being the least expensive, they have to make up their profit somewhere.
-And an easy way to for any business to more a better profit is by cutting their cost.
+And one simple method for any business to increase their profits is by reducing their costs.
 A high quality fabric can cost 5 to 10 times as much as junk fabric.

 loft of batting is not how to judge batting.
 The lower loft batting here on the right is the better batting.
 There are many different types of batting that can be used in a quilt.
 The worst type is 100% polyester for a number of reasons.